 - helping a writer get unstuck

-- designing writing assignments that respond to the specific needs of a particular writer
+- designing assignments that respond to a writer’s specific needs

-- offering valuable feedback that shapes or redirects a manuscript or story
+- offering valuable feedback to shape or redirect a manuscript or story

 - editing existing content